(oritavancin) Injection for Intravenous Administration

 In vitro studies with human liver microsomes showed that oritavancin inhibited the activities of cytochrome P450 (CYP) enzymes 1A2, 2B6, 2D6, 2C9, 2C19, and 3A4.
-The observed inhibition of multiple CYP isoforms by oritavancin in vitro is likely to be reversible and the mechanism of inhibition, noncompetitive.
+The observed inhibition of multiple CYP isoforms by oritavancin in vitro is likely to be reversible and noncompetitive.
 In vitro studies indicate that oritavancin is neither a substrate nor an inhibitor of the efflux transporter P-glycoprotein (P-gp).

 Drugs That Inhibit Or Induce CYP450 Enzymes